DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 What I changed and why

 The tone shift was just as important as the words themselves.
-I rewrote it to feel informative – the same information, but presented as something being done for the user, not to them.
-Upgrade was offered as an option, not an obligation, which meant customers who couldn't or didn't want to upgrade still left the interaction feeling respected rather than blocked.
+I rewrote it to increase clarity, and ensure it was informative, with options presented transparently.
+Upgrade was offered as an option, not an obligation, which meant customers who couldn't or didn't want to upgrade had clear options to keep watching.

-I also worked across every touchpoint in the flow – the initial pop-up (which appeared after a 5-minute grace period), the streaming limit screen on TV, and the Manage Devices section in My Account — ensuring the language was consistent and the logic tracked clearly from one screen to the next.
-Each screen had a different job to do, but they needed to feel like one joined-up experience.
+I worked across every touchpoint in the flow: the initial pop-up (which appeared after a 5-minute grace period), the streaming limit screen on TV, and the Manage Devices section in My Account, ensuring the language was consistent and the logic tracked clearly from one screen to the next.

 Results

 The redesign successfully shifted user behaviour, reducing unsanctioned concurrent streaming and driving meaningful upgrade conversion among users who had previously hit the limit and churned.
-While specific metrics are confidential, the project was considered a commercial success internally and the approach was carried forward as the standard for how DAZN communicates account restrictions across its product.
+The project was considered a commercial success internally and the approach was carried forward as the standard for how DAZN communicates account restrictions across its product.

 Visuals